Conversations with an Artist: Nico van Dongen

 What themes do you pursue in your art?

 Themes come and go over time.
 The main theme has always been to work in an environment where I have a sense of control over my subject.
 Working in a studio environment is as close to how a painter builds an image.
 You can step back, reflect and work towards the desired outcome.
 You can take time to see what your subject is telling you.
-Currently, I focus on botanicals.
+For many years, I focused on botanicals.
+My latest exploration began by photographing trees as sketches, a perspective from multiple angles gently layered over one another to both reveal and obscure.

 Tell us about what influenced your direction for Tulipa Erotica.